Sainte-Thérèse station

 Sainte-Thérèse station (/fr/) is a commuter rail station operated by Exo in Sainte-Thérèse, Quebec, Canada.
-It is served by the Saint-Jérôme line, as well as RTM buses.
+It is served by the Saint-Jérôme line, as well as by Exo buses.

 The station is located in ARTM fare zone C, and currently has 680 parking spaces.
 Prior to the reform of the ARTM's fare structure in July 2022, it was in zone 5.

 At the time the intermodal terminal opened, it was owned by the city of Sainte-Thérèse, but operated and maintained by the former Agence Métropolitaine de transport (AMT).
 The RTM assumed operation on June 1, 2017.

 The station's design was influenced by the Pianos Lesage building, a former piano factory in Sainte-Thérèse.
 A farmers' market is nearby.